About Upward Bound:

 Primary Duties and Responsibilities:

 The following duties are customary for this position, but are not to be construed as all-inclusive.
-Duties may be added, deleted, and assigned based on management discretion and institutional needs.
+Duties may be added, deleted, and assigned based on programmatic needs.

 Knowledge and Skills Considered Essential for Success:

 - Ability to understand and communicate high school curricula, graduation requirements, college admissions policies and procedures, college entrance testing, student financial aid application, and opportunities

 - Ability to efficiently operate a personal computer and associated software (Outlook, Word, Excel, etc.)

 - Ability to initiate, implement, and coordinate projects.

 - Ability to provide tutoring in at least one core content area (math, English, science, social studies, Spanish) at the high school level.

 - Strong verbal, written, and interpersonal communication skills

 - Master's degree in Counseling, Education, Social Work, Human Services, core academic content area, or related field.